Eleven special prizes at the Solar Decathlon Europe in Wuppertal

-At the Solar Decathlon, teams compete with their projects in ten disciplines.
-In addition, there is a chance to win eleven Out of Competition Awards at the main event in Wuppertal.
+The SDE 21/22 teams will compete with their projects in ten contests.
+In addition, they have the chance to win eleven so-called Out of Competition Awards.
 The awards are presented by institutions and associations from the field.
-They focus on outstanding achievements and topic-specific solutions for various future trends.
+They honour outstanding achievements and topic-specific solutions for various future trends.

 (in alphabetical order)